Ness dig ending in 2024 when focus shifts to post-excavation work

 Public donation has largely brought us this far and while we are always looking to secure other funding, we hope the help of individuals across the world will continue make Ness archaeology happen.

 So, although 2024 will be final opportunity to see the excavations at the Ness of Brodgar, it will not be the last chance to support this extraordinary project.
-Rest assured we will continue closely examine all the evidence from the last 20 years and bring together a detailed narrative for this outstanding Neolithic site.
+Rest assured we will continue to closely examine all the evidence from the last 20 years and bring together a detailed narrative for this outstanding Neolithic site.

 You may also like...